o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ## Test-Driven development (TDD)

 *Test-Driven Development* (TDD) is a software writing workflow that prompts engineers to iteratively develop code.
 The Red-Green-Refactor process can carve up questions such as "what should be done next?" and "is this complete?" into actionable tasks.
 This helps avoid getting lost in the ambiguity of software design.
-TDD also has the extra benefit of leaving behind tests targeting critical requirements.
+TDD also has the extra benefit of leaving behind tests that target critical requirements.
 Repeating these three steps can help design new features:

 1. Red: Write a new failing (unit) test for new functionality.
    * What does success look like?